AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/run-queries.md

 * Permission item Sandboxes > `Luma Tutorial`
 * User-role access to the `Luma Tutorial Platform` product profile

+## Simple Queries

+Let's start with some simple queries:

 1. In the Platform UI, click **Queries** in the left navigation
-1. Click **Create Query** on the rop right
+1. Click the **Create Query** button on the top right
-1. This will open a textbox to run and execute queries
+1. This will open a text box to run and execute queries
 1. Enter the following query in the editor and press Shift+Enter or Shift+Return to execute the query.
-This will show list of available tables

     ```
     SHOW TABLES
     ```

+1. This will show list of available tables

     ![SHOW TABLE query](assets/queries-showTables.png)

-1. Now try this query, replacing `_techmarketingdemos` with your own tenant namespace, which is visible in your schemas if you don't remember (the part after the underscore is also visible in your URL between `@` and `/platform`)
+1. Now try this query, replacing `_techmarketingdemos` with your own tenant namespace, which, if you recall, is visible in your schemas.

     ```
     SELECT person.name.lastName,_techmarketingdemos.loyalty.level